 – Technology (particularly mobile) can be used to enhance journey times and connections.
 This makes it quicker (and easier) for passengers to enjoy a robust and reliable experience whilst travelling internally and abroad.

-– Productivity: New apps can be deployed to manage internal workflows, staff and scheduling (see our work with Workplace) and security (see our work Pinpoint) can reduce operational costs and generate new streams of revenue
+– Productivity: New apps can be deployed to manage internal workflows, staff and scheduling and security can reduce operational costs and generate new streams of revenue

 – Technology will impact international logistics in order to deliver new experiences for customers in terms of goods/order tracking